 I mentioned above that it takes a while to get to grips with the plot and here is where my issue lies. inkle’s release is a game of choices – many choices – and it’s possible to get lost.
 You may start off investigating one lead and find a relic which then points to another; but do you switch to this new clue or continue looking into the first?
 At one point I became a little overwhelmed and started wandering between moons in the hope of some guidance, until I was pointed in a new direction by an ally.

-If you become stuck in this way you can visit several friends who will look at a relic or inscription and provide you with some information.
-However, I found it extremely difficult to know who to trust and it made me very cagey about what I showed to whom.
-It does add to the sense of unease within the Nebula but I’m still not sure whether this distrust is actually intended – or if it’s not and I’ve just completely misinterpreted the writing and characters.
+If you become stuck in this way you can always visit several friends who will look at a relic or inscription and provide you with some information.
+However, I found it extremely difficult to know who to trust and it made me very cagey about which items I showed to whom.
+It does add to the sense of unease within the Nebula but I’m still not sure whether this distrust is actually intended – or if it’s not and I just completely misinterpreted the writing and characters during my playthrough.

 What makes me think it could possibly be the latter is the way Aliya responds to Six and other friends.
 In conversations you’re given several dialogue options and even if you opt to choose the nicest one, she can still respond in an unexpected way and come across as rude or sarcastic.
 She’s fiercely independent, always wants to uncover the truth and doesn’t let the Loop’s belief dictate her actions but sometimes she could do with watching her sharp tongue.

 Although there were many elements I didn’t warm to immediately, Heaven’s Vault is a unique experience.
 I don’t think I’ve played another release where the translation mechanic is so strong or fulfilling and, even though it’s an incredibly slow-burner with a somewhat abrupt end, the story is an interesting one full of mysteries to uncover.
 It just won’t be to everybody’s taste and I’m still struggling myself to figure out how I felt about the experience overall.